-Please go to the Church of England site for updated information and links to more online resources.
+The Church of England website has updated information and links to more online resources.
 Please also look at the Manchester Diocese website for more local advice.
 Or please contact the Vicar, Dave Thompson, on 0161 797 7652.

 Please also go to this post to see ideas and suggestions for prayer and worship at home.